 I've also added links below the photos here in this post, so just click through if you'd like to see where to get that particular print.

-Also, a good way to get flannel is to head to your favorite local fabric shop.
+This is why a good way to get flannel is to head to your favorite local fabric shop.
 If buying in chain stores, select carefully.
-You generally don’t want the low-quality flannel.
-It frays more, shrinks more, has a looser weave and it’s not as soft to the touch – and it retains less warmth.
+You generally don't want the low-quality flannel.
+It frays more, shrinks more, has a looser weave and it's not as soft to the touch - and it retains less warmth.

 What to do BEFORE you start sewing with flannel?